etalab/codes-juridiques-francais/codes-en-vigueur/code-general-des-impots-cgi/livre-ii/chapitre-ii/section-i/a/README.md

-# A : Sanctions fiscales.
+# A : Intérêt de retard

 - [Article 1725](article-1725.md)
 - [Article 1725 A](article-1725-a.md)